joaotavora/rassumfrassum/README.md

 Shouldn't know anything about particular custom handling of specific message types.

-`lsp_router.py` contains the business logic that uses the `dada.py` facilities.
+`wowo.py` contains the business logic that uses the `dada.py` facilities.
 Special handling for the `initialize` and `shutdown` requests lives here.
-The `textDocument/publishDiagnostics` aggregation logic should be here, but totally agnostic from the synchronization managed by `dada.py`.
+The `textDocument/publishDiagnostics` aggregation logic should be here, but totally agnostic of the synchronization of messages from different servers.

 ## Testing

-There's are tests under `test/`.
+There are tests under `test/`.
 It uses simple `client.py` and and `server.py` scripts (multiple copies can be spawned to emulate multiple servers) and creates a fifo to wire up the stdio connections.
 The stderr output from this test is useful for